morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 Adapters were connected to a rear USB port on a Dell Optiplex 9020 with an i7 processor running Linux Mint 20.1.

-Utilities used include wavemon, iw and iperf3.
+Utilities used include wavemon, lsusb and iperf3.

-iperf3 test: $ iperf3 -c 192.168.1.41 -t 120
+iperf3 test: $ iperf3 -c 192.168.1.4 -t 120

+Link quality grading scale: A = 100-90, B = 89-75, C = 74-60

 Analysis:

-The adapters used in the comparison were selected to provide a variety of size, cost and capability.
-The test conditions presented a challenge but all adapters were able to reliably communicate.
-The link quality of the Alfa AWUS036ACHM is impressive.
+The adapters used in the comparison were selected to provide a cross section of above average quality adapters that would satisfy various use cases for Linux users.
+The test conditions presented a challenge but all adapters were able to reliably communicate for sustained periods without dropping offline.

+The link quality of the Alfa AWUS036ACHM and Alfa AWUS036ACH is impressive.

 Categories: